gsalinas01/UFOs/README.md

   * ![Screen Shot 2021-09-26 at 3 26 20 PM](https://user-images.githubusercontent.com/60943801/134823323-8e2982c5-a385-4279-aaa7-e74055baeb2c.png)

 ## Summary
+  * A drawback of this webpage is that the input used for filtering only accepts specific text from the table.
+For example, someone searching for UFO sightings in Texas would have to know to type "tx" instead of "Texas" or any other combination of letters that describe Texas.
+  * Further development of this webpage would come in the form of:
+   * Generating a function within our filter functions to address the variation that may arise in user input when searching for certain data.
+   * Creating a dropdown of all possible options in each filter in order to facilitate the search in the case that the user does not know exactly what they want to search for.
   * Overall this challenge was difficult yet very rewarding.
 The main challenge I encountered was creating the function that was able to take in changes in different filters and return them in the table data.
 I was able to find many resources such as StackOverflow, YouTube, and coursemates to aid in the final solution.